Wakanda-Packages/wakanda-widgets/README.md

 	git merge upstream/master

-2. Pull your changes
+2. Pull your changes from the myUsername/myWidget to the  myUser/wakanda-widgets

-	cd myWidget

-	git pull origin master   // updating all my changes
+	git pull myWidget origin master

-	cd ..

-3. Commit your changes to your local repository and push them to Github
+3. Commit your changes to myUser/wakanda-widgets and push them to Github

 	git add myWidget